Have you been diagnosed with prediabetes?

 These changes can be gradual or all at once, whatever works for you.
 The important part is to make the changes part of a healthy overall lifestyle you can be happy with long term.
 You can check out my free download for more starter tips!

 Maybe.
-There is no guarantee as you know but the main thing to remember is that if you NEED to lose weight, and you are ABLE to lose weight, and you do it in a HEALTHY & SUSTAINABLE WAY, then your overall health and very likely your blood sugars are going to benefit.
+There is no guarantee, but the main thing to remember is that if you NEED to lose weight, and you are ABLE to lose weight, and you do it in a HEALTHY & SUSTAINABLE WAY, then your overall health and very likely your blood sugars are going to benefit.

-Prediabetes and type 2 diabetes usually develop due to INSULIN RESISTANCE.
+The root problem of prediabetes and type 2 diabetes is usually INSULIN RESISTANCE.